Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 original series by Eli Bendersky have [made use of LLVM], but I follow a more Rusty approach and use [Cranelift] instead.
 Cranelift is a code generator written in Rust, and used by projects such as [Wasmtime] and [rustc_codegen_cranelift].
-It does not apply a lot of optimizations, but it does solve the problem of multiple architecture targeting.
+It does not apply a lot of optimizations, so maybe we don't get it to our optimized JIT implementation (we will see).
+But it does solve the problem of multiple architecture targeting, so I will be able to run our compiler on my Android device, that uses ARM.

 [made use of LLVM]: https://eli.thegreenplace.net/2017/adventures-in-jit-compilation-part-3-llvm/
 [Cranelift]: https://github.com/bytecodealliance/wasmtime/tree/main/cranelift